 Ferrum College offers a one-week program for gifted and highly motivated fifth- to seventh-grade students.
 The program, held on Ferrum’s campus, costs $565, which includes housing, supplies and a T-shirt.
 Ferrum College has no official application deadline and will accept them until slots are filled.
 More information is available at Ferrum College Summer Enrichment Camp

 The Summer Institute for the Gifted offers three-week programs at various colleges nationwide such as Princeton, UCLA and the University of Michigan.
 The programs are geared toward youth ages 5-17.
 They also offer an online Learning Program for Gifted Learners.
 More information is available at Summer Institute for the Gifted

 John’s Hopkins University offers a summer opportunity for eligible students from all over the country and around the world to engage in challenging academic work in the company of peers.
 They have programs for students in grades 2-6 and 7-12.
 More information is available at Johns Hopkins Center for Talented Youth

-William and Mary Saturday/Summer Enrichment Program offers an academically challenging program with an emphasis on inquiry learning for students enrolled in grades K-12.
-Information is available at http://education.wm.edu/centers/cfge/precollegiate/sep/SEP-Brochure-2018-Spring.pdf
+William and Mary Enrichment Programs offer an academically challenging program with an emphasis on inquiry learning for students enrolled in grades K-12.
+Information is available at https://education.wm.edu/centers/cfge/

 2018 Governor's Summer Residential Program offers gifted high school students opportunities for intensive study in academics, mentorships, and visual and performing arts.
 More information can be found at http://www.doe.virginia.gov/administrators/superintendents_memos/2017/294-17.shtml.